 - 1/2 teaspoon ground cinnamon

 - 1/2 cup dry red wine or additional reduced-sodium beef broth

 - 1/4 teaspoon salt

 - 1/4 teaspoon pepper

-- Combine the orange peel, salt and cinnamon; rub over the flank steak.
+- Combine the orange zest, salt and cinnamon; rub over the flank steak.
 Cover and refrigerate for 1 hour.

 - In a large saucepan coated with cooking spray, saute onions and garlic until tender.
 Add the cranberries, broth, wine or additional broth and cranberry juice.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10 minutes.

 - Combine cornstarch and water; stir into cranberry mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Stir in salt and pepper.
 Reduce heat to low; keep warm.

 - Place steak on a broiler pan.
 Broil 3-4 in. from the heat for 7-9 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Slice steak across the grain; serve with cranberry sauce.